Hackås

 Hackås is a locality situated in Berg Municipality, Jämtland County, Sweden with 480 inhabitants in 2010.

 Hackås Court District, or Hackås tingslag, was a district of Jämtland in Sweden.
 The provinces in Norrland were never divided into hundreds and instead the court district (tingslag) served as the basic division of rural areas.

+Hackås has a local sports club, Hackås IF.